 Former Tennessee senator; presidential candidate; and actor; famous for film and TV roles, including five years on Law & Order.

 Cherokee “Beloved Woman,” who led her tribe to victory over the Creeks in the Battle of Taliwa; unofficial ambassador to the white settlers; transformed Cherokee life through development of weaving and raising of farm animals.

-Soldier and explorer who founded Knoxville and donated land for permanent city; leader of the failed state of Franklin; tactful intermediary between whites and Native Americans; Tennessee's representative to constitutional convention in 1796; a founder of Blount College, now University of Tennessee.
-Visit his home in Knoxville.
+Soldier and explorer who founded Knoxville and donated land for permanent city; leader of the failed state of Franklin; tactful intermediary between whites and Native Americans; Tennessee’s representative to constitutional convention in 1796, a founder of Blount College, now University of Tennessee.

 Memphis investigative journalist and early leader in both the Civil Rights and suffragist movements.
 Famous for documenting lynching and for refusing, 71 years before Rosa Parks, to give up her seat on a train.